datacarpentry/image-processing/_episodes/02-image-basics.md

 ## Image formats

-Although the images we will manipulate in our programs are conceptualized as rectangular arrays of RGB triplets, they are not necessarily created, stored, or transmitted in that format.
+Although the images we will manipulate in our programs are conceptualised as rectangular arrays of RGB triplets, they are not necessarily created, stored, or transmitted in that format.
 There are several image formats we might encounter,